TRACIE-F/bikesharing/README.md

 **Trips by Gender, Day, and Time**
 The next set of visualizations demonstrate the concentration of trips by time of day and gender.
  * ![Trips1](https://github.com/TRACIE-F/bikesharing/blob/main/Resources/Trips%20wbh.png)
-  * The first visualization demonstrates a clear pattern - overall there's a lot of volume M-F during rush hours (7-10am and 4-6pm)
+  * The first visualization demonstrates a clear pattern - overall there's a lot of volume M-F during rush hours (7-10am and 4-6pm) and strong upticks beginning Thursday through the weekend.
  * ![Trips2](https://github.com/TRACIE-F/bikesharing/blob/main/Resources/Trips%20by%20Gender%20wbh.png)
-  * This one does a thing.
+  * This visualization indicates no distinct patterns between male, female, and unknown riders.
+This indicates that the primary users are male.
  * ![Trips3](https://github.com/TRACIE-F/bikesharing/blob/main/Resources/Trips%20by%20Gender%20By%20Weekday.png)
-  * This one does something.
+  * Saturdays and Sundays see an uptick an anyonymous customers, but the bulk of the batch is subscribing males, all week.
+I do see a lighter weekend rate for the femal subscribers, especially on Sunday.

 **Starting & Ending Points in NYC**